What Makes Someone a Credible Witness for a Car Crash Claim?

 Some factors that can affect the credibility of a witness include:

 • Criminal history – Generally, a person without a criminal history may seem more credible than someone with a criminal history.
 This is because people perceive law-abiding citizens as individuals who would not lie in court or as part of legal proceedings.
+Even minor infractions can cast doubt on a witness’s honesty and reliability in the eyes of a jury or insurance adjuster.

 • Reputation for being a dishonest person – If a person has a history of lying about things, they will not appear credible to an insurance adjuster or jury.
 If the witness is caught in one lie, others will contemplate what else they have lied about.
+This is particularly true if the dishonesty pertains to significant matters, casting a long shadow over their overall trustworthiness.

 • Problems with cognition, vision, or impairment – If a witness has issues remembering things, has poor eyesight, or was intoxicated at the time of the accident, what they saw may be questionable.
+For instance, a witness who struggles with memory recall may inadvertently provide inconsistent statements, weakening their credibility.
+Similarly, impaired vision or intoxication can severely compromise their ability to observe and recount the events of the accident accurately.

 Factors that Can Make Testimony More Valuable